 The scholarship is open to eligible permanent, temporary and casual teachers and school leaders.
 Specific criteria is dependent on your employment status.

-Approved teachers with a department recognised qualification in special education may be eligible to apply to specialise in the area of deaf and hard of hearing or blind and low vision.
+Approved teachers with a department recognised qualification in inclusive/special education may be eligible to apply to specialise in the area of deaf and hard of hearing or blind and low vision.

 Yes, you are eligible to apply for an Inclusive Practice in Education Scholarship if you have 'flagged status' for special education.

-Yes, however you must still hold a current permanent approval to teach and be prepared to return to your substantive school-based position or accept an appointment to a school within the nominated priority areas at the completion of your studies.
+Yes, however you must still hold a current permanent approval to teach and be prepared to return to your substantive school-based position or accept an appointment to a school within the nominated school education areas at the completion of your studies.

-If you have relinquished your school-based position, you must still hold a current permanent approval to teach and be prepared to accept an appointment to a school within the nominated priority areas at the completion of your studies.
+If you have relinquished your school-based position, you must still hold a current permanent approval to teach and be prepared to accept an appointment to a school within the nominated school education areas at the completion of your studies.

-Please note that you will be asked to nominate your priority areas in the Scholarship application form.
+Please note that you will be asked to nominate your school education areas in the Scholarship application form.

 If you hold a casual approval to teach following separation you will need to re-apply for your permanent approval to teach.